facebook/react/docs/docs/tutorial.md

 ### Using props

-Let's create the `Comment` component, which will depend on data passed in from its parent.
+Let's create the `Comment` component, which will depend on data passed in from its parent, `CommentList`.
 Data passed in from a parent component is available as a 'property' on the child component.
 These 'properties' are accessed through `this.props`.
 Using props, we will be able to read the data passed to the `Comment` from the `CommentList`, and render some markup:

 ```javascript
 // tutorial4.js